 - Video recording

 When getting questions about which mic works best with an iPad, up until now I’d been recommending the Samson Meteor Mic and it is still a good microphone.
-But by spending more in the Apogee MiC, you will get a much better sounding piece of equipment.
+But by spending more on the Apogee MiC, you will get a much better-sounding piece of equipment.
 It is not going to take the place of a studio microphone but it is a good solid USB microphone with crisp sounding broadcast quality at an affordable price.
 It is convenient and you can be as free and flexible as you want to be.
 You can podcast anywhere as it is so portable.
 So, if your profession requires you to be mobile and travel a lot, the Apogee MiC is a no-brainer.